shakhbozmn/feathers-board/README.md

 # Feathers Playground 🪶✨

-A **Interactive API playground and testing environment for FeathersJS v5 applications**.
-This tool allows developers to:
+An **Interactive API playground and testing environment for FeathersJS v5 applications**.
+Built with Next.js and automatically integrated into your Feathers app with a single configuration line.

-- Visualize Feathers services & schemas
-- Test API requests directly from the browser
-- Use in **embedded mode** (inside their Feathers app) or **standalone mode**
+## ✨ What's New in v1.0.2

+🎉 **Zero-Config Rich UI**: Installing `feathers-playground` now automatically serves a **full Next.js interface** at your `/playground` route - no separate processes needed!

+- **Before**: Basic HTML page with limited functionality
+- **Now**: Rich, interactive UI with service discovery, schema visualization, and request testing
+- **Setup**: Just `npm install feathers-playground` and add one configuration line

+## 🎯 Key Features

+- 🚀 **One-line integration** - Add rich playground UI to any Feathers v5 app
+- 🎨 **Beautiful Next.js Interface** - Modern UI built with TailwindCSS & shadcn/ui
+- 🔍 **Auto Service Discovery** - Automatically detects all your services and methods
+- 📋 **Schema Visualization** - Shows JSON schemas for better API understanding
+- 🛠 **Interactive Request Builder** - Build and test API requests with forms
+- 📊 **Response Viewer** - Pretty-print JSON responses with syntax highlighting
+- 📱 **Responsive Design** - Works perfectly on desktop and mobile

 ## 🎯 Features